Teaching Your Blind or Visually Impaired Baby to Play with Toys

 - Objects from the kitchen cabinet can be as entertaining as store-bought toys.
 For example, you can show and tell your baby how to make noise with pot covers.
 With his hands on the covers and your hands over his, you can tell him, “Let’s make a banging noise with these pot covers.
 We’ll bang them together like this,” as you guide his hands toward each other.
 After the two of you get tired of banging, you can also take a quieter step forward by showing him how to put the lids on top of the pots, again explaining what the two of you are doing, “These are pots that I cook your lunch in.
 Let’s put the covers back on the pots.”

 - Watch how other babies play.
 If a friend or family member has a sighted child about the same age as your child, it might be helpful to watch how that baby plays with toys.
 You could then imitate what you see that baby doing with your baby to show him things he can do.
+As you enthusiastically model playing, you are teaching your child the joy of play, how to play with toys, and how to socially interact through play.

 - When you put a toy in your child’s crib or playpen, make sure he knows it’s there.
 Let him feel it and leave it within easy reach.